philipParks/project_manager/README.txt

 An application that tracks metrics related to project management

-Note: Project documentation can be found in the 'documents' directory in the 'project_manager' main directory.
+Note: Project management documentation can be found in the 'documents' directory in the 'project_manager' main directory.

 ******
 Author